neilpeterson/aks-secure-architectures/README.md

 ## Prerequisites

-Create SSL certificates for the Application Gateway Ingress Controller prior to deployment.
-Update the three parameter files per your environment.
+An Azure Key Vatul with SSL certificates for both Application gateway and NGINX SSL certificates ([App Gateway End to End TLS](https://learn.microsoft.com/en-us/azure/application-gateway/ssl-overview#end-to-end-tls-encryption)).
+Key Vault also needs a secret for the Windows Jumpbox password.

 ## Prepare Entra groups and users